 Eliminate or reduce rapid decline funding: School districts that experience declining enrollment for more than one year (they are held harmless automatically for the first year) may be eligible for additional "rapid decline" funding.
-ATRA supports the Legislature's effort to fund rapid decline at 50%, which was vetoed by the Governor in FY 2004 but survived in FY 2005.
+ATRA supports the Legislature's successful effort to fund rapid decline at 50% in the three most recent fiscal years.
+However, continued efforts are needed to reduce the level of ghost funding in the K-12 system.